A Beacon in the Tempest

 Chapter 7: Academic administration

-1 LOCAL EXAMINATIONS AND LECTURES Neville Keynes’s ﬁrst administrative appointment in the university was as assistant secretary to the Local Examinations and Lectures Syndicate, which had organized examinations throughout England for schoolboys (since 1858) and schoolgirls (since 1865).
+VII Academic administration 1 LOCAL EXAMINATIONS AND LECTURES Neville Keynes’s ﬁrst administrative appointment in the university was as assistant secretary to the Local Examinations and Lectures Syndicate, which had organized examinations throughout England for schoolboys (since 1858) and schoolgirls (since 1865).
 It also arranged associated extension lectures in some of the localities from which candidates were drawn and operated a schools inspection service.
 The schoolchildren’s examinations, held annually in December, represented the Syndicate’s most important and onerous responsibility.
 In June 1869 it ran its ﬁrst ‘Examination for Women’ (later called the Higher Local examination) which had been promoted by Henry Sidgwick (among others) with a view to ‘improving female education by providing examinations for governesses’.1 When Newnhamites and Girtonians were ﬁrst allowed to be examined and classed at Cambridge tripos exams the Higher Local examination served them as a qualifying test, analogous to the Previous or ‘Little-Go’ which undergraduate males had to pass before taking a tripos examination.
 Better still, a ﬁrst class in the Higher Locals virtually guaranteed a scholarship in a women’s college.
 Keynes was himself an experienced examiner at college and university level and had both examined and invigilated in the school-leaver examinations in 1878, 1879 and 1880 and in the Higher Locals in 1879 and 1880.
 He was therefore familiar with the operational details of the Syndicate’s examination system, and enthused by its extra-mural objectives, before he applied to join its responsible staff.
-When Keynes succeeded William Cunningham2 as assistant secretary for examinations in March 1881, the Syndicate’s of...
+When Keynes succeeded William Cunningham2 as assistant secretary for examinations in March 1881,...

 You are not authenticated to view the full text of this chapter or article.